The Spanish Journal of Palaeontology’s Ethical Statements

 Spanish Journal of Palaeontology is committed to the highest standards of both critical scholarly review and professional publishing judgment.
 By insisting on thorough peer review procedures in combination with careful editorial judgment, the Journal guarantees that only quality contributions receive the final acceptance.

-We would like to point out that although the information in this journal are believed to be true and accurate, neither the editors, nor the publisher can accept any legal responsibility for any errors or omissions that may be made.
+It is important to point out that although the information in this journal is believed to be true and accurate, neither the editors nor the publisher can accept any legal responsibility for any errors or omissions that may be made.

 Obligations of the editors

 All of the contributions received are evaluated under the criteria of our independent editor and associate editors.
 They are who make the publication decisions; ensuring the accuracy, completeness, and originality of every published article.
 The editors can share the decision with other members of the Editorial Board or with reviewers.
 In the event of an appeal of the decision of the editorial team, the editors may solicit the opinion of new reviewers.